- SCU Home Page

-- Applicants must submit the SCU Application for Off-Campus Study to the Study Abroad Office.
+1.Applicants must submit the SCU Application for SCU Study Abroad to the Study Abroad Office.
 It is the responsibility of the applicant to present a persuasive application and observe all deadlines.
 Minimally qualified applications may not be approved.
-Late or incomplete petitions will not be reviewed.
-Applicants must be approved by Santa Clara University for grades and credit to be applied as Santa Clara credit and to be eligible for financial aid.
+Late or incomplete applications will not be reviewed.

-The Application for Off-Campus Study offers the opportunity for the student to articulate his/her goals for off-campus study and discuss how the proposed program fits with his/her overall academic plan at Santa Clara.
-Selection focuses on the following areas:
+The SCU Application for SCU Study AbroadThe Application for SCU Study Abroad offers the opportunity for the student to articulate his/her goals for SCU Study Abroad and discuss how the proposed program fits with his/her overall academic plan at Santa Clara.

 B. Appropriateness of Selected Program/Country